Southern Rain

-Southern Rain is the sixth studio album by American country music artist Billy Ray Cyrus released October 17, 2000. album sold 14,000 copies in its first week of release and would go on to sell over 160,000 copies.
+Southern Rain is the sixth studio album by American country music artist Billy Ray Cyrus released October 17, 2000.
+The album sold 14,000 copies in its first week of release and would go on to sell over 160,000 copies.
 It produced five singles on the Hot Country Songs charts, including the number 17 "You Won't Be Lonely Now".
 This was his first album for Monument Records after leaving Mercury Records in 1999.

+Content

+Cyrus compared the title track on Southern Rain to the title tracks on his albums Some Gave All and Trail of Tears and said that he was inspired to write it in his backyard during a rainstorm while feeling "depressed" about leaving his previous record company.
+Cyrus co-wrote the song with Don Von Tress and Michael Joe Sagraves.
+The only other track on Southern Rain that Cyrus received a writing credit on is "Without You", which he co-wrote with Jude Cole.
+Cyrus began writing "Without You" on his own but described Cole as someone he had "always wanted to write with", and the two were connected through a Sony A&R representative.